Zero3K/boxvnt/readme.txt

- boxvnt (Virtualbox/QEMU/Bochs SVGA Driver)
+ BoxVNT (VirtualBox/QEMU/Bochs SVGA Driver)
  ---------------------------------------------

- boxvnt supports the virtual SVGA chip supported by the VirtualBox hypervisor.
+ BoxVNT supports the virtual SVGA chip supported by the VirtualBox hypervisor.
 It may also work with bochs and qemu, but this has not been tested; small changes may be required.